-Witch hazel, or Hamamelis, is perhaps best known for its therapeutic properties.
-But, it’s also a star of the late winter garden.
+Witch hazel, or Hamamelis, is perhaps best known for its medicinal properties.
+But it’s also a star of the February garden.
 And right now in eastern North America, the shrub’s sweet, citrusy scent is drifting across many a landscape.
-For me, there’s nothing quite like the appearance of witch hazel’s fragrant, shaggy flowers to signal spring is finally on its way.
+If you’re looking for flowers in the dead of winter, witch hazel offers a wealth of opportunities.

 ABOUT WITCH HAZEL

-In Delaware where I grew up, there was a magnificent pair of Hamamelis on a corner of Winterthur Museum’s visitor’s pavilion.
-Beginning in late February, their buds would start to swell, revealing tiny slivers of the first dazzling flowers.
-There was a bright yellow variety and a wine-colored one.
-And when the shrubs finally reached full bloom, their crisscrossed branches wove a brilliant tapestry of late winter color.
+My love affair with witch hazel started early.
+In Delaware, where I grew up, there was a magnificent pair of them on the corner of Winterthur Museum’s visitor pavilion.
+In late January, I’d watch in amazement as their swollen buds unveiled the first slivers of bright yellow and wine-colored flowers.
+And in February, when the shrubs reached full bloom, their crisscrossed branches wove a brilliant tapestry of late winter color.

-The other two species, Hamamelis japonica and Hamamelis mollis, come from Asia.
+The other two species, Hamamelis japonica and Hamamelis mollis, are native to Asia.
 Both bloom in winter.

-Recently, a cross between two species has produced a fifth variety; a new hybrid called Hamamelis x intermedia.
-Known for their bright fall color and large flowers, these shrubs are slightly smaller in size and bloom anywhere from late February to March.
+Recently, a cross between two species has produced a fifth variety; a hybrid called Hamamelis x intermedia.
+Celebrated for its bright fall color and oversized flowers, this variety blooms anywhere from late February to March.

 FRAGRANT FLOWERS AND BRILLIANT FALL FOLIAGE

 There’s so much to love about this winter-blooming plant.
-Most species grow to 15 to 25 feet tall; the perfect size for a garden corner.
-Some varieties have a loose, vase-like form while others are rounded and compact.
-And in the fall, the shrubs’ smooth, oval leaves turn brilliant shades of red or yellow.
+Some species are loose and vase-like, while others are rounded and compact.
+Most varieties grow to just 15 to 25 feet tall.
+And in the fall, all of them turn brilliant shades of red or yellow.

 Most varieties produce brilliant fall color

 But at the end of the day, the ‘wow factor’ for me lies in witch hazel’s unusual, spidery flowers.
-Ribbon-like in appearance, they dangle from bare branches in clusters of burnt orange, deep red and bright yellow.
-The petals unfurl on warmer days and roll back up when the temperature drops below freezing.
-The flowers typically last for up to a month.
+Ribbon-like in appearance, they hang from bare branches in clusters of burnt orange, deep red and bright yellow.
+Typically lasting for up to a month, the flowers unfurl on warmer days and roll back up when the temperature drops below freezing.

 THE BEST VARIETIES FOR YOUR GARDEN